Nicaragua

 Selective consumption tax

-A selective consumption tax is applied to goods that are considered to be non-essential.
+A selective consumption tax is applied to goods considered to be non-essential.
 The tax base is the cost, insurance, and freight (CIF) price for imported items, and the tax is levied and paid only at that stage (based on the list of products published as an appendix to Law 822).

 As of 1 January 2023, the following additional charges to the excise tax entered into force: